How to Stop Window Condensation

 Dehumidifiers for window condensation

-Dehumidifiers can be effective at removing moisture from the air in single rooms, but they aren’t necessarily a long-term or energy-efficient solution to window condensation.
-These units can help reduce humidity around specific activities such as cooking, and in the event you need to dry clothes indoors.
-Dehumidifiers are less practical for reducing window condensation across your home.
+Dehumidifiers can be effective at removing moisture from the air in single rooms and damp rooms, but they aren’t necessarily a long-term or energy-efficient solution.
+These units can help reduce humidity around specific activities, such as cooking and if you need to dry clothes indoors.

-If the humidity is high throughout the house, you would require quite a few powerful dehumidifiers to reduce the moisture enough to stop window condensation.
-A much more cost-effective option is mechanical ventilation, which removes humid air and replaces it with fresh, drier air - a much wiser long-term investment.
+Dehumidifiers are less practical for reducing the issue across your home.
+If the humidity is high throughout the house, you would require quite a few powerful dehumidifiers to reduce the moisture enough to stop condensation.
+A much more cost-effective option is PIV, which removes humid air and replaces it with fresh, drier air - a much wiser long-term investment.

-Permagard – Over 32 Years of Experience in Condensation Control
+Permagard – Over 35 Years of Experience in Condensation Control